 35. A regulated institution may use its own internal capital measurement model to calculate the prescribed capital amount.
-Use of the IMB Method is conditional on APRA's approval.
-APRA approval requires a regulated institution to satisfy a range of criteria, as set out in Prudential Standard GPS 113 Capital Adequacy: Internal Model-based Method (GPS 113).
-Regulated institutions that do not use an internal model that meets the criteria specified in GPS 113 must use the Standard Method described in this Prudential Standard.
+Use of the IMB Method is conditional on APRA's approval.4 APRA approval requires a regulated institution to satisfy a range of criteria, as set out in Prudential Standard GPS 113 Capital Adequacy:

-Approval will take the form of a modification to this Prudential Standard pursuant to subsection 32(3A) of the Act, which permits APRA to modify a prudential standard to replace particular requirements in the standard with an in-house capital adequacy model.
+4 Approval will take the form of a modification to this Prudential Standard pursuant to subsection 32(3A) of the Act, which permits APRA to modify a prudential standard to replace particular requirements in the standard with an in-house capital adequacy model.